 - must be a minimum of 21 years of age (for tricycles over 15 kW), and

-A1 motorcycle licence – three-wheelers below 15 kW (see flowchart 1)
+A1 motorcycle licence – three-wheelers not exceeding 15 kW

-At age 17 or over, rider takes a test on a motorcycle without a sidecar of between 120 and 125cc.
-On passing, they may ride a motorcycle up to 125cc with a power output up to 11 kW, or a motor tricycle with a power not exceeding 15 kW.
+At age 17 or over, you must pass your CBT, theory test and then a practical test on a motorcycle without a sidecar of between 120 and 125cc.
+You may then ride a motorcycle up to 125cc with a power output up to 11 kW, or a motor tricycle with a power not exceeding 15 kW.

-A motorcycle licence (see flowcharts 2 and 3) – three-wheelers 15 kW and above
+A motorcycle licence – three-wheelers above 15 kW

 Test taken on a motorcycle without a sidecar of at least 595cc and an engine power of at least 40 kW; this gives full access to all motorcycles and motor tricycles.
 There are two routes to acquire category A: